-Jacob and I discovered the best drink for a race at Belmont Park when the New York Times wrote about it in 2005—we’ve been a fan of the cocktail called the Tremendous Machine ever since.
+When The New York Times wrote about it in 2005, Jacob and I discovered the best drink for Belmont Park’s signature race—we’ve been a fan of the cocktail called the Tremendous Machine ever since.

 This a cocktail named for Belmont’s most prestigious champion, Secretariat.
 As that great horse came barreling around the stretch turn at the 1973 Belmont Stakes, which he won by a stunning 31 lengths, he inspired in Chick Anderson, the track announcer, an exultation of impromptu poetry that rivaled the radio reporter Herbert Morrison’s description of the Hindenburg disaster in 1937 and Russ Hodges’s enthusiasm for the Giants’ winning the pennant in 1951:

 “Secretariat is widening now.
 He’s moving like a tremendous machine!”

 Although Belmont Park lies just outside the city limits, it is quintessentially New York.
 And as the newest of the homes of the three legs of the Triple Crown, it has managed to remain the least fraught with grand tradition.
 At Churchill Downs, in Louisville, you can be pretty sure of what’s being served in those mint-bedecked silver cups, and at Pimlico, in Baltimore, you know you will eat Maryland crab cakes and quaff black-eyed Susans.